Skip to main content

 #

-The bug is not a missing feature.
-It’s a sequencing error: the validation runs on the response body after the HTTP request completes, instead of on the URL before the request is sent.
+The SDK developers knew this. _validate_resource_match() exists precisely for that purpose.
+It’s a sequencing error: the validation runs on the response body after the request completes, instead of on the URL before it’s fetched.

 fetch(attacker_url) # SSRF happens